tenfoldpath/tenfoldpath.com/_posts/2023-07-20-strength-training.md

 Just because you have something in your home doesn't mean you will _use_ it.[^6] You can get a lot of mileage out of:

-- _A kettlebell or two_ I get a _lot_ of use out of a good, 1 pood[^7] [(35lb) kettlebell][17] for "exercise snacks" during the workday.
+- _A kettlebell or two._ I get a _lot_ of use out of a good, 1 pood[^7] [(35lb) kettlebell][18] for "exercise snacks" during the workday.
-- _A pair of adjustable dumbbells_ I bought a set of [Ironmaster adjustable dumbbells][18] ahead of the COVID-19 pandemic to be the foundation of a home gym.
+- _A pair of adjustable dumbbells._ I bought a set of [Ironmaster adjustable dumbbells][19] ahead of the COVID-19 pandemic to be the foundation of a home gym.
 They are great quality and spectacularly solid.
 There are other dumbbells on the market that adjust _faster_ but I haven't found any I can recommend without reservations.
-- _A pull-up bar_ [the kind that fits in a door frame is fine][19].
+- _A pull-up bar._ [The kind that fits in a door frame is fine][20].
-- _A set of exercise bands_ [elitefts makes some nice ones][20], [as does Rogue][21].
+- _A set of exercise bands._ [elitefts makes some nice ones][21], [as does Rogue][22].

 Everything else is a bonus.

-[^1]: [Dr. Peter Attia][22] has written many articles and [recorded many podcasts][23] about this.
-His book [_Outlive_][24] is an excellent high-level overview of how to stay healthy throughout your life.
+[^1]: [Dr. Peter Attia][23] has written many articles and [recorded many podcasts][24] about this.
+His book [_Outlive_][25] is an excellent high-level overview of how to stay healthy throughout your life.
 [^2]: This is a commonly held belief but we my be wrong about _why_ we lose muscle as we age.
-[Luc van Loon's research][25] has shown that muscle tissue responds to exercise stimulus _irrepective_ of age.
-So the effects of sarcopenia are better explained by _lack of exercise stimulus_ and _periods of enforced inactivity, even breif ones_ built up over many years.
+[Luc van Loon's research][26] has shown that muscle tissue responds to exercise stimulus _irrespective_ of age.
+So the effects of sarcopenia are better explained by _lack of exercise stimulus_ and _periods of enforced inactivity, even brief ones_ built up over many years.
 [^3]: In physics, work is product of _force_ and _displacement_ i.e. work is how far you moved something while applying a constant force.
 Force, in turn, is the product of _mass_ and _acceleration_ (acceleration being the integral of velocity—the _rate_ of change in speed).
 So, we can manipulate our training output by adjusting the amount of weight we move (mass), how quickly or slowly we move it (acceleration), and how far we move it (displacement).
-[^4]: Years ago, I recall a comment by Arnold Schwarzenegger on Reddit ([u/GovSchwarzenegger][26]) where he suggested adding pull-ups.
+[^4]: Years ago, I recall a comment by Arnold Schwarzenegger on Reddit ([u/GovSchwarzenegger][27]) where he suggested adding pull-ups.
 I can't find the link now.
 [^5]: The biggest struggle I have with adhering her programming is a little embarrassing.
-I use the [Strong app][27] to record my workouts and, because she favors specialized exercies, it's a pain to add a bunch of custom exercises and build supersets for the app.
+I use the [Strong app][28] to record my workouts and, because she favors specialized exercises, it's a pain to add a bunch of custom exercises and build supersets for the app.
 I could use paper or a spreadsheet or something that would be less friction but, instead, my particular combination of stubbornness and laziness means that inaction wins out over time.
 [^6]: I have fallen for this trap an untold number of times.
 It's not just me; I have seen a spectacular quantity of aspirational fitness equipment in the background of Zoom calls with co-workers.
 [^7]: Kettlebells were traditionally measured in increments of 40 Russian pounds called a pood.
 One pood is equivalent to 16 kilograms—about 35 pounds.